overte-org/overte/BUILD_OSX.md

 ```

 After running CMake, you will have the Xcode project file necessary to build all of the components.
+**To be able to build, you need to turn off Xcode's `Use Shell Script Sandboxing`, as it results in commands too long for macOS.**
 Open the `overte.xcodeproj` file, choose `ALL_BUILD` from the Product > Scheme menu (or target drop down), and click Run.

 If the build completes successfully, you will have built targets for all components located in the `build/${target_name}/Debug` directories.